microsoft/ML-For-Beginners/8-Reinforcement/2-Gym/README.md

 ![training progress](images/train_progress_runav.png)

-## Varying Hyperparameters
+## Varying hyperparameters

 To make learning more stable, it makes sense to adjust some of our hyperparameters during training.
 In particular:

 * For **learning rate**, `alpha`, we may start with values close to 1, and then keep decreasing the parameter.
-With time, we will be getting good probability values in Q-Table, and thus we should be adjusting them slightly, and not overwriting completely with new values.
+With time, we will be getting good probability values in the Q-Table, and thus we should be adjusting them slightly, and not overwriting completely with new values.

-* We may want to increase the `eplilon` slowly, in order to be exploring less, and expliting more.
-It probably makes sense to start with lower value of `epsilon`, and move up to almost 1
+* We may want to increase the `epsilon` slowly, in order to explore less and exploit more.
+It probably makes sense to start with lower value of `epsilon`, and move up to almost 1.

 > **Task 1**: Play with hyperparameter values and see if you can achieve higher cumulative reward.
 Are you getting above 195?

 > **Task 2**: To formally solve the problem, you need to get 195 average reward across 100 consecutive runs.
 Measure that during training and make sure that you have formally solved the problem!

-## Seeing the Result in Action
+## Seeing the result in action

-Now it would be interesting to actually see how the trained model behaves.
-Let's run the simulation, and we will be following the same action selection strategy as during training: sampling according to the probability distribution in Q-Table: (code block 13)
+It would be interesting to actually see how the trained model behaves.
+Let's run the simulation and follow the same action selection strategy as during training, sampling according to the probability distribution in Q-Table: (code block 13)

 ```python
 obs = env.reset()